The Two Popes: Production

 On September 6, 2017, Netflix announced that it would produce the film, directed by Fernando Meirelles and written by Anthony McCarten.
 Jonathan Pryce and Anthony Hopkins would play Cardinal Bergoglio and Pope Benedict XVI, respectively.
 Filming was set to begin that November in Argentina.
 The film began production in Rome in April 2018.

 Filming locations included a refugee camp in Rome, a full-size reproduction of the Sistine Chapel interior created at the Cinecittà studios in Rome, an area outside Castel Gandolfo (the pope's summer palace), various locations in Rome as stand-ins for scenes at the Vatican, and poor areas of Buenos Aires.
 The St. Peter's Square plaza was recreated using computer-generated imagery.
 Some scenes were shot in Royal Palace of Caserta and in villa Farnese in Caprarola, near Rome.
 The poster image is the hunting lodge of villa Farnese.

 Much of the coverage of the film in the news media has centered on the reconstructed Sistine Chapel, built in a studio during an eight-week period.
 To create a realistic look for the artwork, the producers hired a company that produced a "stick-on tattoo" of the walls and ceiling.
 "The ink from the tattoo is absorbed into the plaster so [...] we got all the texture and the vibrancy", said production designer Mark Tildesley.

+Music

 Release

 The film had its world premiere at the Telluride Film Festival on August 31, 2019.
 It also was screened at the 2019 Toronto International Film Festival on September 9.
 Netflix gave the film a theatrical limited release in the United States beginning November 27, 2019, and in the United Kingdom beginning November 29, 2019.
 It then started streaming it on its service on December 20, 2019.